vipvivek15/CMPE-280-Final-Project/README.md

 ### 3. Main Page
 ![Main Page](Main_page_to_add_task.png)

-### 4. Adding a Task Manually
+### 4. Adding a Task Manually, if you click delete, you can delete Task Manually
 ![Adding Task Manually](Adding_task_manually.png)

-### 5. Adding a Task with ChatGPT, if you click delete, you can delete Task Manually
+### 5. Adding a Task with ChatGPT
 ![Adding Task with ChatGPT](Adding_task_with_chatgpt.png)

 ### 6. Deleting a Task with ChatGPT